Seven Governance Themes. One Structural Finding.

 26.1%

-Nearly a third of respondents believe fewer than 1 in 10 trans or nonbinary employees in their organisation would feel safe disclosing.
-And over a quarter don’t know the answer — which itself suggests that disclosure comfort isn’t being monitored or measured.
+Nearly a third of respondents believe fewer than 1 in 10 trans or nonbinary employees would feel safe disclosing.
+Over a quarter don't know the answer — which itself suggests disclosure comfort isn't being monitored or measured.
+The most frequently cited barriers include fear of negative reactions, concern about career impact, and a lack of visible organisational commitment or role models at senior level.

 Disclosure comfort is the outcome that everything else feeds into.
-If trans and nonbinary employees don’t feel safe enough to be themselves, then the policies, training, and systems aren’t doing their job.
-The 30.6% who estimate fewer than 1 in 10 would feel comfortable tells us that for many organisations, the psychological safety infrastructure is inadequate — regardless of what the policy says.
-And the 26.1% who “Don’t Know” remind us that many organisations aren’t even asking the question.
+If trans and nonbinary employees don't feel safe enough to be themselves, then the policies, training, and systems aren't doing their job.

 23.1%